alexmacarthur/typeit-site-gatsby/src/pages/docs/CURRENT/react/index.md

 ---
 title: TypeIt for React
 description: >-
-  The official React component for TypeIt, the most versatile JavaScript animated typing utility on the planet.
+  The official React component for TypeIt, the most versatile JavaScript typewriter effect library on the planet.
 enable_sidebar: true
 ---

-The official React component for the most versatile JavaScript animated typing utility on the planet.
+The official React component for the most versatile JavaScript typewriter effect library on the planet.
 You can use it to bring dynamic typewriter effects to your React applications.

 ## Installation